scientific-python/specs/spec-0004/index.md

 #### Process for Adding New Projects

-After someone emails nightly-wheels@scientific-python.org requesting access to upload wheels a human has to respond to that request.
+After someone creates an issue on https://github.com/scientific-python/upload-nightly-action requesting access to upload wheels a human has to respond to that request.

 We want to be open to projects uploading wheels but at the same time need to perform some amount of due dilligence before giving people access.
 This is because once a user is given access they could upload wheels for any project.
 We assume that people are not malicious and we can see from the logs who misbehaved after the fact.

-Once you have established who the person is that contacted nightly-wheels@scientific-python.org and that they represent the project they say they are representing reply to the email.
-Ask the person to create an account on https://anaconda.org and tell you the username.
+Once you have established who the person is and that they represent the project they want to upload wheels for ask the person to create an account on https://anaconda.org and tell you the username.

 You can then add them to the `scientific-python-nightly-wheels` organisation on anaconda.org.
 Let the user know that they have been added and that they can create a access token at https://anaconda.org/scientific-python-nightly-wheels/settings/access.
-The token should only have the "Allow uploads to Standard Python repositories" scope and use the project name as the token name.
+The token should only have the "Allow uploads to Standard Python repositories" and "Allow write access to the API site" scope.
+It should use the project name as the token name.

+You can also add new people to https://anaconda.org/scientific-python-nightly-wheels when they contact you privately, but it would be good if an issue is created as part of that.
+This helps with keeping track of who did what when.

 ## Core Project Endorsement